top of page

-I often get asked "Should I frame this painting?"
+I often get asked, "Should I frame this painting?"
 The short answer is yes!
-Far from being a mere afterthought, a well-chosen frame can enhance your chosen artwork.
-Framing can be an integral part of the artwork's presentation and preservation.
+Far from being a mere afterthought, a well-chosen frame can enhance your artwork.
+Framing is an integral part of the artwork's presentation and preservation.
 By carefully selecting a frame that complements and protects your work, you're not only enhancing its beauty but also adding value and ensuring its longevity.
-When hanging it in your own space, a well-chosen frame is the final touch that transforms your painting from a piece of art into a cherished treasure.
+When hanging it in your space, a well-chosen frame is the final touch that transforms your painting from a piece of art into a cherished treasure.

 3 BENEFITS OF FRAMING ART